Sponsors – Volunteers – Interns

 - Build a mailbox post out of log: Put into ground, with a mailbox.

-- Build a playground for children out of recycled materials (old tires, etc) – wood craving of animals that are children friendly (snake walk, small four legged animals, turtle cravings to play on, and more)
+- Build a playground for children out of recycled materials (old tires, etc) – wood craving of animals that are children friendly (small four legged animals, turtle cravings to play on, and more).
+Check out our playground so far, we have a lot of new items (as of Oct 2013).

 - Clean out of our cascading fountain